 Companies have different refund time limits.
-You may have up to 90 days to request a credit card refund, others may have shorter time periods.
+While some retailers may allow up to 90 days to request a credit card refund, others may have shorter time periods.
 Acting quickly is key to ensuring you can receive a refund.
 You can find the company's refund policy on the back of your receipt or the company's website.
 Or, you can call to ask how long you have to request a refund.

 How Long Do Credit Card Refunds Take

 When you make a credit card purchase, you can typically see it reflected on your online account right away.
 However, the same isn't true for refunds.
 The pending transaction you see after you make a purchase is just an authorization, not the real thing.
 Your credit card issuer puts a hold on those funds so you don’t spend that money somewhere else.
 The actual transaction doesn’t post to your account for a few days.

 Credit card refunds seem to take longer, but in many cases, the refund takes the same amount of time.
 The difference is that there’s no pending refund on your account.